romank3d/PCGCustom/README.md

 3. In the PCG graph node pallette, start typing "PCGC"
 4. Enjoy!

+Ver 1.06
+- Added "Check Data" node, whic can disable branch execution if the data count, or elements count inside all data sets on the input, is 0.
+Can optionally discard empty data for points, attribute sets or composite data

 Ver 1.05
 - Added "Refresh Runtime PCG" static Blueprint Function.